 Please visit the following pages to learn even more:

-- Policies: A list of Summer Session's Academic, Residential, Social, Financial, and Disciplinary policies
+- Policies- Summer Session’s Academic, Residential, Social, Financial, and Disciplinary policies.

 - Living in the Dorms